nononovak/otwadvent2019-ctfwriteup/day10_christmasse_keygen.md

 xmm2 = (0,1,0,0)
 xmm3 = (1,0,0,0)

-for i=0..1234567890123456789
+for i = 0..1234567890123456789
   // these are done concurrently, not consecutively xmm0 := xmm0 * (10,10,10,10) + xmm1 * (f,f,f,f) + xmm2 * (e,e,e,e) + xmm3 * (d,d,d,d)
   xmm1 := xmm0 * (c,c,c,c) + xmm1 * (b,b,b,b) + xmm2 * (a,a,a,a) + xmm3 * (9,9,9,9)
   xmm2 := xmm0 * (8,8,8,8) + xmm1 * (7,7,7,7) + xmm2 * (6,6,6,6) + xmm3 * (5,5,5,5)
   xmm3 := xmm0 * (4,4,4,4) + xmm1 * (3,3,3,3) + xmm2 * (2,2,2,2) + xmm3 * (1,1,1,1)

-  // actually inside a loop
+  // reduces to modular arithmetic for j = 0..1000
+    if xmm0 > 0x0096433D
-  xmm0 = xmm0 % 0x0096433D
+      xmm0 -= 0x0096433D
+    if xmm1 > 0x0096433D
-  xmm1 = xmm1 % 0x0096433D
+      xmm1 -= 0x0096433D
+    if xmm2 > 0x0096433D
-  xmm2 = xmm2 % 0x0096433D
+      xmm2 -= 0x0096433D
+    if xmm3 > 0x0096433D
-  xmm3 = xmm3 % 0x0096433D
+      xmm3 -= 0x0096433D
 ```

-The final result output of these registers is then XORed with data within the binary to give a flag.
+The final state of these four registers is then XORed with data within the binary to give a flag.

 ## Matrix Multiplication

-Simplifying the instructions above a bit, we can treat these operations as a larger 4x4 matrix.
-Furthermore, since we're just doing repeated multiplications, we effectively are raising the matrix to the 1234567890123456789 power.
-One technique for speeding up large exponentiation modulo a number is the square-and-multiply method.
-I wrote [a short script](./solutions/day10_solver.py) which gives the answer in a second or two instead of the long running time of the original program:
+Simplifying the instructions above a bit, we can treat each register as one row in a 4x4 matrix.
+Furthermore, since we're just doing repeated multiplications, we're effectively raising the matrix to the 1234567890123456789th power.
+One technique for speeding up large exponentiation modulo a number is the [square-and-multiply method](https://en.wikipedia.org/wiki/Exponentiation_by_squaring).
+I wrote [a short script](./solutions/day10_solver.py) which gives the answer in a second or two instead of the long running time of the original program.
+This result is the inner portion of the `AOTW{..}` flag.

 ```
 $ ./solver.py